 Layers are your friend.
-Even if it’s the summer, having a sweater and wearing pants are ideal.
-Especially in the mountains, the weather can be unpredictable and if it rains it’s better to be prepared.
+Even if it’s the middle of summer, having a sweater and wearing pants are ideal.
+Especially in the mountains, where weather can be unpredictable.
+If it rains, it’s better to be prepared.
 Paths can also be overgrown sometimes.
 If you ever slip and fall, you’ll also be less likely to severely hurt yourself if you’re wearing jeans than shorts.
-Don’t wear dark colors if you’re hiking alone too.
+Don’t wear dark colors if you’re hiking alone, too.
 Bright colors will allow for other hikers to see you if you get in trouble.
 It will also allow animals to spot you and not have you sneak up on them.

 Know the Trail

-Know your limit as a hiker.
-If you’re not used to hiking in the area that you’re going to start with an hour hike.
+Know your limits as a hiker.
+If you’re not used to hiking in the area that you’re going to, start with a short hour long hike.
 Make sure you’re on a populated trail if you’re soloing.
-This doesn’t mean you need to be surrounded by people, but that about every twenty minutes you pass someone.
+This doesn’t mean you need to be surrounded by people, but that about every twenty minutes you pass another hiker.
 Usually waterfall trails are fairly populated.
 They are uphill hikes and can be long treks, but the trails are safe if anything happens.
 Trails will often with a little research tell you if they’ll be filled with animals.
 If you know that animals could be around and no one is around you and you feel nervous, feel free to sing or whistle every so often.
 No one will make fun of you and this will do the same thing as annoying bells.
 If bears hear you coming, they’ll stay away from you.
 Bringing a dog on trails that allows them can also allow you to stay safe and think about yourself and your limits while thinking of another living thing’s limits.